claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 - Set the maximum permissions an IAM entity can get
 - **Can be applied to users and roles (not groups)**
 - Used to ensure some users can’t escalate their privileges (make themselves admin)
-#### Trust Policies
-- Defines which principal entities (accounts, users, roles, federated users) can assume the role
-- An IAM role is both an identity and a resource that supports resource-based policies.
-- You must attach both a trust policy and an identity-based policy to an IAM role.
-- The **IAM service supports only one type of resource-based policy** called a **role trust policy**, which is **attached to an IAM role**.

 #### Assume Role vs Resource-based Policy
 - When you assume an IAM Role, you give up your original permissions and take the permissions assigned to the role
 - When using a resource based policy, the principal doesn’t have to give up their permissions